A shared pool is an important memory structure in Oracle database system global area(SGA)

 alter system set shared_pool_size=2G scope=spfile;

-We will need to bounce the oracle database to modified
+We will need to bounce the oracle database to activate these changes

-How to check free space in shared pool in oracle/ Shared Pool Usage query
+How to check free space in the shared pool in oracle/ Shared Pool Usage query

 SELECT * FROM V$SGASTAT WHERE name = 'free memory' AND pool = 'shared pool';